mlochbaum/BQN-Musician/src/theory/symmetric.md

 A scale is symmetric when `n>1` or equivalently `t<12`.
 One-fold symmetry is no symmetry at all.

-Now to count the scales, we should add up the number of scales for each `t<12`, that is, `t∊p12`.
+To find the total number of symmetric scales, we could add up the number for each `t<12`, that is, `t∊p12`.
 Since a scale with `t` distinct repetitions repeats every `t` steps, we might expect that the number of scales is `2⋆t`.
 That is, we choose which notes out of the first `t` appear, and all other choices are made for us.
 This doesn't work though: suppose we set `t←4` and choose `1‿0‿1‿0`.
 We get the following scale with only 2 unique tranpositions!

 <!--GEN
 ring.DrawRow ⋈¨ ¯1⊸⌽⍟(↕2) 12⥊1‿0